Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/AR/DisplayScenesInTabletopAR/README.md

 ## Additional information

+**Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.

 #### Clone the toolkit repo - Required for AR samples

 Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the [ArcGIS Runtime Toolkit - Qt](https://github.com/Esri/arcgis-runtime-toolkit-qt.git).